scattered-gonk/scattered-gonk.github.io/_posts/2025-26-05-Tencent-Toll.md

 tags: scam-analysis
 ---

-In the past year, there has been a dramatic influx of scam messages arriving at people's phones with the following message, verbatum:
+In the past year, there has been a dramatic influx of scam messages arriving at people's phones regarding a supposed "toll notice."
+I received many myself, all with the following message, verbatum:

 **Toll Violation Notice:**